Nextiva / Blog / VoIP

 1. Nextiva: Best Overall RingCentral Alternative

 Nextiva is a powerful, well-rounded business communications platform that offers a unified solution for VoIP, video conferencing, team messaging, and customer experience management.
-Known for its excellent customer service and reliability, it’s the first choice for businesses of all sizes.
+It’s a direct and user-friendly alternative to complex and expensive platforms like RingCentral.

 Key features